-Whether or not criminal charges are filed, the University or a person may file a complaint under the University's Sexual Misconduct Policy.
-For more information, refer to the OIE website, at https://www.uccs.edu/equity/.
-Reports of sexual assault, domestic violence, dating violence, or stalking made within the primary reporting jurisdiction of the UCCS Police Department will be referred to the Title IX Coordinator for investigation regardless of whether the victim chooses to pursue criminal charges.
+Whether or not criminal charges are filed, the University or a person may file a complaint under the University's Sexual Misconduct, Intimate Partner Violence, and Stalking Policy.
+For more information, refer to the OIE website, at https://equity.uccs.edu/.
+Reports of sexual assault, sexual exploitation, domestic violence, dating violence, or stalking made within the primary reporting jurisdiction of the UCCS Police Department will be referred to the Title IX Coordinator for investigation regardless of whether the victim chooses to pursue criminal charges.
 Names and identifying information of victims of a sexual assault will only be released with the victim's consent in accordance with state law.